Portuguese Camino de Santiago

 DOUBLE COUNTRY DASH:

 Why settle for one country when you can hike through two?
-Start in Portugal, finish in Spain – double the passport stamps, double the bragging rights.
+Start in Portugal, finish in Spain – twice the adventure, double the bragging rights.

 PASTEIS POWER-UP: